bernardo1024/Sanwaf-UI/README.md

-	data-sw-display 	- Name Associated with the widget that will be used for display in error messages. data-sw-type 		- Data type of the element data-sw-required	- Makes the element a mandatory field data-sw-max-length	- Maximum character limit
+	data-sw-display 	- Name Associated with the widget that will be used for display in error messages. data-sw-type 		- Data type of the element data-sw-required	- Makes the element a mandatory field data-sw-mask-err	- The a value you want to mask the entered value with for when you want to hide it from being displayed in an error message (passwords...) data-sw-max-length	- Maximum character limit
 	data-sw-min-length	- Minimum character limit
 	data-sw-max-value 	- Maximum value for the given type